-As explained above, I am relying on your explicit consent to process your information in categories (g) to (n) above.
-You provided this consent when you agreed that I would provide legal services/you asked me to provide a reference.
+As explained above, I am relying on your explicit consent to process your information in categories (g) to (m) above.
+You provided this consent when you agreed that I would provide legal services or you asked me to provide a reference.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity I have carried out prior to you withdrawing your consent.
 However, where I also rely on other bases for processing your information, you may not be able to prevent processing of your data.
-For example, if you have asked me to work for you and I have spent time on your case, you may owe me money which I will be entitled to claim.